dungthtd9126/Lac-CTF/README.md

 ## Tcademy

-- My main method of solving this challenge is using tcache poisoning and heap overflow to leak libc, heap base then fsop to shell
+- My main method of solving this challenge is using tcache poisblankingoning and heap overflow to leak libc, heap base then fsop to shell

 ### Heap overflow